Napster8/Data-Science/README.md

 This is a concise roadmap of how the repository is going to look like in the upcoming days.

-- JMachine Learning Models (Updated)
+- Machine Learning Models (Updated)
   - Python - Basic syntax, numpy, pandas, matplotlib, seaborn.
   - Machine learning
     - Regression methods